tiffanymonroe/wdi-remote-gizmo/unit_1/w01d01/instructor_notes/morning_lesson.md

 * From inside the `w1d1_student_examples` directory, open Atom from the command line with `atom .` (atom space dot)

 **NOTE** This might not work on some systems.
-If it is squirrely on your system, don't worry, we will get it sorted out in time.
+If not we will get it sorted out in time.
 For now, Just open the directory from `File -> Open`, and open the `w1d1_student_examples` directory.

 * When Atom opens, you should see the `w1d1_student_examples` directory and all the files inside the directory (in this case, just the `first_code.js` file.